xuebaiios/BdryReach/README.md

 ```
 ### 2.3.4 Invoking the boundary-based method for computing the inner-approximation of reachable sets

-**This step invokes our boundary-based method for computing inner-approximation of reachable sets.
+**This step invokes our boundary-based method for computing inner-approximations of reachable sets.
 Please refer to Section 2.1.1 for the meanings of various parameters.**
 ```cpp
 vector<Zonotope<double>> underR = UnderApprox::underReachClp(mysys, mysysBack, options, R0_, 0.1, 8, 0.01, 0.05, 0.01, 50);
 ```
-### 2.3.5 Result Visualization
+### 2.3.5 The plotting of results

-**For the visualization of results, we use the lightweight plotting library Matplotlib for C++.
-[Refer to Matplotlib for C++ documentation.](https://matplotlib-cpp.readthedocs.io/en/latest/index.html)**
+For plotting the graphical results, we utilize the lightweight plotting library **Matplotlib for C++**."
+For specific usage instructions,[please refer to Matplotlib for C++ Documentation.](https://matplotlib-cpp.readthedocs.io/en/latest/index.html)
 ```cpp
 plt::figure_size(1200, 780);
 for(int i = 1; i < underR.size(); i++){